microsoft/vscode/test/smoke/README.md

 #### Web

-There is no support for testing an old version to a new one yet, so simply configure the `--build` command line argument to point to the extracted server web build folder (e.g. `vscode-server-darwin-web` for macOS).
+There is no support for testing an old version to a new one yet.
+Instead, simply configure the `--build` command line argument to point to the absolute path of the extracted server web build folder (e.g. `<rest of path here>/vscode-server-darwin-web` for macOS).
 The server web build is available from the builds page (see previous subsection).

 **macOS**: if you have downloaded the server with web bits, make sure to run the following command before unzipping it to avoid security issues on startup: